 This is probably the first thing that comes to our mind.
 Whichever sound system you are using, you must have the latest device drivers installed on your computer.
 So update your drivers.
 You may use a third-party driver updater software, or better still, you may use the tool for your brand of PC like, say, Dell Update Utility, HP Support Assistant, etc. You will probably see these utilities pre-installed on your system.

 2] Clean speakers physically

 If you have been using the same speaker for a long time, there might be dust on it, which often blocks the sound from playing smoothly.
 Check if your speakers are clean from the inside as well as outside.
 If not, make it clean and test whether it is giving a better performance or not.

 3] Check with another device

 If you are having this problem with a Bluetooth speaker or a wired speaker that comes with a woofer, you should connect that device to another device to see if the problem lies in your computer or the speakers themselves.

 4] Communications settings

 This is an inbuilt Low Volume feature that helps users get better audio when you use your computer to place or receive phone calls.
 It can reduce your sound by up to 100%.
 Open the “Sound” settings window.
-You can search for that in taskbar search box if you are using Windows 10.
+You can search for that in the taskbar search box if you are using Windows 10.
 Otherwise, right-click on the volume icon in your system tray and select Sounds.
 After that, switch to the Communications tab.
 Here, make sure Do nothing is selected.
 If not, select that option and save your change.

 5] Loudness Equalization

 That’s another setting that you need to check.
-If this option is not activated, you will hear comparatively lower volume.
+If this option is not activated, you will hear a comparatively lower volume.
 Again open the “Sound” settings.
 In the Playback tab, select the playback device and hit the Properties button.
 After that, go to Enhancements tab.
 Select Loudness Equalization and save your changes.

 6] Increase Media Player sound